uncomfyhalomacro/uncomfyhalomacro/README.md

 that include tools for my organization.
 I have been involved in open source software development since 2020, starting with Debian as my first Linux distribution.
 I believe in the spirit of open source and its potential to advance scientific discovery and innovation.
-My goal is to pursue a career in software development and engineering or bioinformatics, where I can combine my expertise in microbiology and programming to solve real-world problems.

 I also post blogs sometimes at [my website](https://uncomfyhalomacro.pl).